 Many employment discrimination claims are decided by which lawyers frame and argue the facts the best.
 The disability discrimination case that we are discussing today is a case where perspective and framing of the facts is critical.
 If your friend is a manager of a retail store and tells you that an employee that has been there only two months just turned in a note asking for nine months off, I could imagine your reaction being that such a request is unreasonable and possibly ridiculous.
 But, keep in mind that these facts have been narrowly framed from the employer’s perspective.
 Would you change your mind if you learned that the employee told the manager that she was just diagnosed breast cancer and would need some time off for treatment – but could work regularly between treatments?
 What about if you then learned that that manager told the employee to get the doctor’s note saying that she would need off the entire time of the treatment so that they could work with her, and then the turned around and fired her because the employee requested too much time off while ignoring her statements that she could work during the treatment?
 Perspective and waiting to hear both sides matters, right?
 Let’s get into this employment discrimination and wrongful termination a little deeper.

-At The Spitz Law Firm, LLC, our employment discrimination lawyers are dedicated to helping current and former employees who have been subjected to disability discrimination in the workplace.
+At Spitz, The Employee’s Law Firm, our employment discrimination lawyers are dedicated to helping current and former employees who have been subjected to disability discrimination in the workplace.
 In fact, our employment discrimination lawyers have regularly covered issues that arise when a boss, manager, or supervisor decides to discriminate against disabled employees.
 (Is My Job’s No Limitation Policy Legal? – Call The Right Attorney; Can I Be Fired For Going To The Doctor? – Call The Right Attorney; My Job Is Discriminates Against Me Because I’m Disabled!).
 As our top employment law attorneys have explained, disability discrimination laws not only protect against discrimination at work and wrongful termination, but these laws also require employers and companies to provide reasonable accommodations to help disabled workers do their jobs.
 (See Disability Discrimination: Can I Get A Work Accommodation?; Is A Transfer A Reasonable Disability Accommodation?; How Do I Get A Disability Accommodation For My Job?; and ADA Law: How Do I Get A Disability Accommodation At Work?).

 To review, all employees are protected under the federal Americans with Disabilities Act (“ADA“) and Ohio’s R.C. § 4112.02(A) from being discriminated against or retaliated against by their employers on the basis of their actual or perceived disability.
 These laws also prohibit employers from making pre-employment, disability-related inquiries of job applicants.
 Moreover, the ADA requires employers to provide reasonable accommodations to employees who, either with or without such accommodations, are qualified to “perform the essential functions of the employment position.”